How to give peer feedback that won’t upset your colleague

 “I think in general, especially if you’re addressing an ongoing issue or complaint, it’s important to involve HR or leadership in this type of thing unless it’s been specifically requested,” Seuthe says.
 “Unrequested feedback from a colleague has a tendency to go over badly even with the most reasonable coworkers.”

 Lastly, think about your relationship with the other person.
-If the connection is not positive, working on that bond first may be a better plan than presenting feedback at the moment.
+If the connection is not positive, working on that bond first may be a better plan than presenting feedback.